freeekanayaka/charm-test/README.md

 # Examples

-## Juju hook tools
+## Hook tools

-The JujuHookTools fixture set the PATH environment variable to point to a temporary directory where fake juju hook tools executables are saved.
+The HookTools fixture set the PATH environment variable to point to a temporary directory where fake juju hook tools executables are saved.